baptisteArno/typebot.io/packages/embeds/wordpress/trunk/README.txt

 Stable Tag: 3.5.0

 == Description ==
-Collect 4x more responses with conversational apps using Typebot.
+Collect 4x more responses with conversational apps using Flowdacity.

 👉 Build beautiful conversational apps and easily embed them in your Wordpress site.
 👉 Typebot helps you publish chat apps that feel native to your product and it provides the best experience for your users.
 👉 With Typebot, you collect the answer as soon as the user answers the first question.
 You get to know exactly when the user tends to drop your form.

-This plugin relies on Typebot which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
+This plugin relies on Flowdacity which is a tool that allows you to create conversational forms and directly integrate them on your Wordpress site.
-💁‍♂️ More information about Typebot: https://www.flowdacity.com/
+💁‍♂️ More information about Flowdacity: https://www.flowdacity.com/
-👨🏼‍💻 How Typebot handles collected data: https://www.flowdacity.com/privacy-policies
+👨🏼‍💻 How Flowdacity handles collected data: https://www.flowdacity.com/privacy-policies

 == Installation ==
 1. Add the plugin folder to the /wp-content/plugins/ directory